sonali091023/90DaysOfDevOps/2026/day-39/day-39-cicd-concepts.md

 ---

-### Task 2: CI vs CD
+Task 2: CI vs CD
 Research and write short definitions (2-3 lines each):

+1. Continuous Integration — what happens, how often, what it catches
+2. Continuous Delivery — how it's different from CI, what "delivery" means
+3. Continuous Deployment — how it differs from Delivery, when teams use it Write one real-world example for each.

+**Steps to follow:**

 1. **Continuous Integration** — what happens, how often, what it catches

--->**Continuous Integration (CI):** CI is the practice where every developer merges their code into a shared repository multiple times a day, triggering an automated pipeline that builds the code, runs tests, and checks for errors immediately.
-It catches bugs, merge conflicts, broken builds, and failing tests at the moment they're introduced — not days later.

--->**Real-World Example:** A developer at Spotify pushes a new feature branch.
-Within minutes, GitHub Actions automatically runs 800 unit tests, checks code formatting, scans for security vulnerabilities, and reports back — before any human reviews the PR.
-The broken test is caught in 4 minutes, not 4 days.
+-->CI Definition: Continuous Integration (CI) is the practice of regularly merging code changes into a shared repository, usually several times a day.
+Every change automatically triggers a build and tests to ensure the new code works correctly with the existing code.
+It helps catch problems early before they reach production.

+What happens?
+- Developers frequently push code to a shared repository.
+- The CI pipeline automatically builds the application and runs tests.
+- If any test fails, developers are notified immediately.

+How often?

+- Multiple times a day, whenever code is pushed.

+What does it catch?
+- Build failures
+- Syntax errors
+- Failed unit/integration tests
+- Merge conflicts
+- Some security or code quality issues

+Real-world example: A developer pushes code to GitHub.
+GitHub Actions automatically builds the project and runs all tests.
+If a test fails, the developer fixes the issue before merging the code.

 2. **Continuous Delivery** — how it's different from CI, what "delivery" means